DirtonDirt Dispatches

 Driving a new car, Hoffman raced under fellow front-row starter Tim McCreadie on the 17th lap at the egg-shaped track and wasn’t challenged the rest of the 40-lapper for his fifth WoO victory of the season and 11th of his career.
 Bobby Pierce of Oakwood, Ill., who chased Hoffman to the finish, saw his four-race winning streak end while Brian Shirley of Chatham, Ill., was third for his fifth consecutive top-five WoO finish.

 “This place is just shaped, when I looked at it today, it’s shaped like something I’d like.
-Just very circular where I can momentum,” said Hoffman, who started on the pole but briefly slipped to third behind Shirley after a lap-eight restart.
+Just very circular where I can carry momentum,” said Hoffman, who started on the pole but briefly slipped to third behind Shirley after a lap-eight restart.

 "I've never even seen a lap at this racetrack coming into today,” Hoffman later added.
 “I never watched any film or anything and just kind of came here blind and (the track) just fit me.”